Samwise Gamgee: The Scouring of the Shire

+In the Fourth Age

-Sam married Rosie Cotton and moved into Bag End with Frodo.
-The next year they had a daughter, Elanor, the first of their thirteen children.
-Frodo told Sam he and Bilbo would leave Middle-earth, along with Gandalf and most of the remaining High Elves, for the Undying Lands.
-Frodo gave Sam the estate of Bag End, and the Red Book of Westmarch for Sam to continue, hinting that Sam might also be allowed to travel into the West eventually.
-Sam returned to meet his family at Bag End, ending the story with the words "Well, I'm back."
+Sam marries Rosie Cotton and moves into Bag End with Frodo.
+The next year they have a daughter, Elanor, the first of their thirteen children.
+Frodo tells Sam that he (Frodo) and Bilbo will leave Middle-earth, along with Gandalf and most of the remaining High Elves, for the Undying Lands.
+Frodo gives Sam the estate of Bag End, and the Red Book of Westmarch for Sam to continue, hinting that Sam may also be allowed to travel into the West eventually.
+Sam returns to meet his family at Bag End, ending the story with the words "Well, I'm back."

+The Appendices note that in the year 1427 of the Shire Reckoning, Sam was elected Mayor of the Shire for the first of seven consecutive seven-year terms.
+His descendants took the surname Gardner in his honour.